 The purpose of this report is solely to describe the scope of our testing of compliance with selected provisions of applicable laws, regulations, contracts, and grant agreements, and the results of that testing, and not to provide an opinion on compliance.
-This report is an integral part of an audit performed in accordance with U.S. generally accepted government auditing standards in considering compliance.
-Accordingly, this report on compliance with laws, regulations, contracts, and grant agreements is not suitable for any other purpose.
+This report is an integral part of an audit performed in

-Should you or your staff have any questions, you may contact me at (202) 927-5329, or a member of your staff may contact Nikki Holbrook, Audit Manager, Financial Statement Audits at (202) 597-1813.
+Should you or your staff have any questions, you may contact me at (202) 486-1415, or a member of your staff may contact Nikki Holbrook, Audit Manager, Financial Statement Audits at (202) 597-1813.
 We appreciate the courtesy and cooperation extended to our staff.